Brexit for private persons

 - the total price of the footwear is 318.90 euros (purchase price + transport costs + customs duty + VAT)

 - If the footwear is worth no more than 150 euros, you only have to pay VAT on import.
-If the consignment to be declared is transported by Posti, then Posti’s handling fee (2.90 euros) is added to the price on which the VAT is calculated.
+If the consignment to be declared is transported by Posti, then Posti’s possible handling fee (for example 2.90 euros) is added to the price on which the VAT is calculated.

 What consequences does Brexit have